Top

 Loading..

-Figure 14.
+Figure 15.
 Random effects meta-analysis for peer reviewed studies.
 Effect extraction is pre-specified, using the most serious outcome reported, see the appendix for details.
+Analysis validating pooled outcomes for COVID-19 can be found below.
 Zeraatkar et al. analyze 356 COVID-19 trials, finding no significant evidence that preprint results are inconsistent with peer-reviewed studies.
 They also show extremely long peer-review delays, with a median of 6 months to journal publication.
 A six month delay was equivalent to around 1.5 million deaths during the first two years of the pandemic.
 Authors recommend using preprint evidence, with appropriate checks for potential falsified data, which provides higher certainty much earlier.
 Davidson et al. also showed no important difference between meta analysis results of preprints and peer-reviewed publications for COVID-19, based on 37 meta analyses including 114 trials.

 Loading..